sea-lab-wm/burt/README.md

 After you build/deploy BURT successfully, you can now report one or more bugs with BURT.

-**NOTE**: We recommend you to watch a short instructional video that explains how to use BURT via an example, the video can be found at [https://tinyurl.com/bcbto](https://tinyurl.com/bcbto).
+**NOTE**: We recommend you to watch a short instructional video that explains how to use BURT via an example; the video can be found [here](https://tinyurl.com/bcbto).
 Feel free to read our [user manual](https://github.com/sea-lab-wm/burt/blob/master/data/BURT_User_Guide.pdf) to learn how to use BURT.

 To do so, you can enter **P20** as participant ID, then select an app, and then report a bug on BURT.
 We provide 12 bugs from six Android apps (see more details in our original paper), the bug videos can be found [here](https://github.com/sea-lab-wm/burt/tree/master/data/bug%20videos%20for%20evaluation).
 Feel free to watch one bug video and report it using BURT.